Student Email Signature Examples for College, Graduate, and Internship Communication

 Stand out when emailing internship contacts

-Most students send emails with no signature — or a bare-bones auto-generated one.
+Most students send emails with no signature.
+Or a bare-bones auto-generated one.
 A clean, professional signature with your photo, degree, and links signals that you're serious about your career.
 It's one of the easiest professional upgrades you can make.
+When reaching out to internship contacts, your email signature is often the deciding factor.
+Recruiters and hiring managers receive dozens of emails daily, a professional signature instantly differentiates you.
+It shows attention to detail, professionalism, and genuine interest in the opportunity.

 - Professional headshot (optional but recommended)